nightplumeaki/pipelined-aarch64-core/README.md

 # Pipelined ARMv8 CPU (Lab 4)
 SystemVerilog implementation of a 5‑stage pipelined ARMv8‑A subset CPU for EE469 Lab 4.
 The design includes early branch target calculation, flag forwarding, and data forwarding to minimize stalls.
-Simulation is set up for ModelSim/Questa.
+Simulation is set up for ModelSim.

 ## Layout
 - `cpu.sv`: Top-level pipeline wiring (IF/RF/EX/MEM/WB), branch target acceleration, and flag forwarding.